-Catch a flight to the heart of the Australian outback.
-Witness a dramatic sunset with a glass of bubbly in the presence of Uluru, the largest monolith on Earth.
-Awaken early to watch the sun rise over this sacred rock.
+Awaken early to watch the sun rise.
 Continue on a guided walk around the base of Uluru, visit the cultural center, and learn about the significance of Uluru to the people who live with it.
 The next day, enjoy another sunrise over Uluru before flying to Melbourne for the night.
 (2B)

 Days 10 & 11 — Melbourne

-Fly to cosmopolitan Melbourne and arrive in the afternoon.
-The next day, take advantage of free time to explore the Great Ocean Road or visit some of the area’s wineries.
-Melbourne has long been considered a major center for foodie culture in Australia.
-As home to many immigrant communities, the gastronomic expertise on offer here is both diverse and exciting.
-Explore this incredible city on a National Geographic Journeys-exclusive guided walk, led by local author and culinary storyteller, Monique Bayer.
+Enjoy a free day in Melbourne.
+Opt to visit wineries, explore the Great Ocean Road, or discover hidden gems in the city's famous laneways.
+The next day, explore this incredible city on a National Geographic Journeys-exclusive guided walk, led by local author and culinary storyteller, Monique Bayer.
 Enjoy lunch at three popular venues that showcase why contemporary dining in Melbourne is such a special experience.
-Through a combination of European and Asian flavors,, you’ll gain a greater understanding of the city’s history and its people.
+Through a combination of European and Asian flavors, you’ll gain a greater understanding of the city’s history and its people.
 (2B, 1L)

 Days 12 & 13 — Melbourne/Auckland, New Zealand